mliang1825/CS123/README.md

 reviews_index.csv - Index file indicating the row within the matrix, the product id, and the reviewerid

-words_matrix.mtx - a test file.
+words_matrix.mtx - Contains sparse matrix of reviews and word counts.

 total_thresh_counts.csv - csv file for the total counts below each threshold.